-OFFICIAL NOTICE FOR COMMUNITIES IN KERN COUNTY PLEASE READ IMMEDIATELY
+OFFICIAL NOTICE FOR COMMUNITIES IN BAKERSFIELD IN KERN COUNTY PLEASE READ IMMEDIATELY

-PROCLAMATION OF EMERGENCY PROGRAM FOR ASIAN CITRUS PSYLLID AND HUANGLONGBING
+PROCLAMATION OF EMERGENCY PROGRAM FOR ASIAN CITRUS PSYLLID

-On May 13, 2022 and May 17, 2022, the California Department of Food and Agriculture (CDFA) confirmed the presence of the insect, Asian citrus psyllid (ACP), Diaphorina citri Kuwayama, which feed on citrus plants and spread the disease huanglongbing (HLB), a devastating disease of citrus.
-ACP were collected in the city and community of Bakersfield, Kern County.
+On December 21, 2022 the California Department of Food and Agriculture (CDFA) confirmed the presence of the insect, Asian citrus psyllid (ACP), Diaphorina citri Kuwayama, which feed on citrus plants and spread the disease huanglongbing (HLB), a devastating disease of citrus.
+ACP were collected in the city and community of Bakersfield in Kern County.
 ACP present a significant, clear, and imminent threat to California's commercial citrus production, residential citrus plantings, natural resources, and economy.
 Unless emergency action is taken to disrupt the ACP life cycles, there is high potential for sudden future detections in Kern County.